Fine-Tuning Groups for Phased Deployments in Intune

 Get-PhasedDynamicGroups -percentages $groups

-Lob the function and the above example into a PowerShell window:
+Using the function and the above example in a PowerShell console:

 Great that’s half the battle, a list of rules for each of the five groups.
 But can we make it a little more user friendly?